Philippus229/BFRESViewer/README.md

 ## Credits
 - Aboood40091 for SARCExtract
-- pygame wiki for OBJFileLoader
+- someone from pygame wiki for OBJFileLoader